 Denial is typified by phrases such as ‘This can’t be true’; ‘There must have been a mistake’; ‘The doctor has got it wrong’; ‘But I’m healthy and have a healthy lifestyle’; ‘I’m too young’; ‘I have too much to live for’; ‘But we’re happy together’.

 The surviving person may have dreams of the dead person being alive, or ‘see’ the dead person in the street.
-Similarly, after a relationship break-up, the bereaved partner (because bereavement is experienced after the death of a relationship as well as the death of a person) may find that everything reminds them of the person they miss to the extent that they feel they are still around.
+Similarly, after a relationship break-up, the bereaved partner (because bereavement may be experienced after the death of a relationship as much as after the death of a person) may find that everything reminds them of the person they miss to the extent that they feel they are still around.
 They may dream they are still together; an amputee may dream they still have their missing limb; a sacked or unhappily retired person may dream they are still at work.

 The reason for denial is that bereavement signals a fundamental change, an adjustment to a new identity, without the loved person, or limb, or career.
 At first, this can be too radical, too much to take in, so it is rejected.
 This question of identity re-emerges most clearly at the depression stage.

 Anger can arise because of a loss of control over one’s life, body or decisions; anger at the loss of one’s own life or another’s life slipping away.

 In this stage, a grieving person may be angry without a person to aim the anger at, with generalised thoughts and feelings of ‘Why me?
 This is so unfair.’